fab2s/YaEtl/README.md

 ## Serialization

-As the whole flow is an object, it can be serialized, but this is unless it carries Closures, which may occur with `OnClose` objects.
-Closure serialization is not natively supported by PHP, but there are ways around it like [Opis Closure](https://github.com/opis/closure)
+YaEtl is serializable, but this is unless it carries Closures, which may occur with `OnClose` objects, as `Closure` serialization is not natively supported by PHP, but there are ways around it like [Opis Closure](https://github.com/opis/closure).

+Please have a look at [NodalFlow documentation](https://github.com/fab2s/NodalFlow/blob/master/docs/serialization.md) for more interesting edge cases with serialization.

 ## Requirements